 git clone -b master git://github.com/Varying-Vagrant-Vagrants/VVV.git ~/vagrant-local

-Now let’s see what’s inside vvv-custom.yml.
+vagrant status so that we can edit the configuration file which is present on config/config.yml.
+First let’s see what’s inside config.yml.
 There are three sections by default which are:

 - sites – this manages number of sites and their hosts.